PramodMunaweera/godot-4-mobile-app-dev/04_Project_Setup_for_Mobile_Development/04_Project_Setup_for_Mobile_Development.md

 # **Project Setup for Mobile Development**

-Mobile game development with Godot Engine offers a powerful and flexible way to create games for Android and iOS devices.
+Mobile app development with Godot Engine offers a powerful and flexible way to create apps for Android and iOS devices.
 This chapter will guide you through the process of setting up your first Godot project for mobile development, configuring it properly, and exporting it for Android platforms.

 ## **Mobile App Development Workflow with Godot**

 The mobile app development workflow in Godot follows these general steps:

 1. **Project Setup**: Create and configure your Godot project for mobile development.
-2. **Development**: Build your game using GDScript, the Godot editor, and mobile-specific considerations.
+2. **Development**: Build your app using GDScript, the Godot editor, and mobile-specific considerations.
 3. **Testing**: Use the Godot simulator or deploy to a physical device for testing.
-4. **Optimization**: Adjust your game for mobile performance and user experience.
+4. **Optimization**: Adjust your app for mobile performance and user experience.
-5. **Export**: Prepare your game for distribution on mobile platforms.
+5. **Export**: Prepare your app for distribution on mobile platforms.

 ### Key Considerations for Mobile Development